-Menopause Starts Younger Than You Think: Here's What You Need To Know
+Menopause Can Start Younger Than You Think: Here's What You Need To Know

 What treatments are there for symptoms?

 Some symptoms, like heavy or irregular periods, can be managed with an oral contraceptive, which can "shut down the body's own erratic hormonal fluctuations," says Stuenkel.

 "This can kind of be a lifesaver," she says.
-They may help with hot flashes, too.
+Such medication may help with hot flashes, too.

-In some cases, doctors may prescribe menopausal hormone therapy: very low doses of hormones to supplement estrogen levels.
+In some cases, doctors may prescribe menopausal hormone therapy, or very low doses of hormones to supplement estrogen levels.
 Stuenkel says it's not a fit for everyone, but it doesn't deserve the bad reputation it has in some circles.
 She says there was an "exodus" from the use of hormone replacement therapy after the Women's Health Initiative trial halted a study over safety concerns in 2002.
-But many clinicians now feel much more comfortable using hormone therapy again, and usually recommend low doses, selectively, for shorter periods of time.
+But many clinicians now feel much more comfortable using hormone therapy again and usually recommend low doses, selectively, for shorter periods of time.

-For people who cannot take estrogen therapy, or choose not to, Stuenkel says some drugs in the antidepressant family can help with hot flashes: SSRIs and SNRIs.
-Stuenkel says "while they're not perfect, they can take the edge off and help enough so that women can get a better night's sleep."
+For people who cannot take estrogen therapy, or choose not to, Stuenkel says some drugs in the antidepressant family, such as SSRIs and SNRIs, can help with hot flashes.
+Stuenkel says, "While they're not perfect, they can take the edge off and help enough so that women can get a better night's sleep."

-There are an abundance of non-hormonal, non-drug treatment options for managing symptoms, some of which have significantly more evidence backing them than others.
-In 2015 a North American Menopause Society panel found that cognitive behavioral therapy and hypnosis were significantly effective in treating hot flashes.
-The same panel also found that popular herbal remedies (like black cohosh, dong quai, and evening primrose) are "unlikely to help," although some NPR listeners who wrote in said they got relief from some of those treatments.
+There are an abundance of nonhormonal, nondrug treatment options for managing symptoms, some of which have significantly more evidence backing them than others.
+In 2015, a North American Menopause Society panel found that cognitive behavioral therapy and hypnosis were significantly effective in treating hot flashes.
+The same panel also found that popular herbal remedies (like black cohosh, dong quai and evening primrose) are "unlikely to help," although some NPR listeners who wrote in said they got relief from some of those treatments.

 For depressive and anxiety symptoms, women may want to seek out professional counseling or a psychiatrist.